Family violence support services

 Supporting families with adolescents using family violence

-Berry Street’s Adolescent Family Violence program operates in Melbourne’s northern suburbs.
-We work therapeutically with adolescents who are using family violence at home.
+Berry Street’s Wattle Project operates in Melbourne’s northern suburbs.
+We work therapeutically with adolescents who are using violence in their home.

-This pilot program is funded by Family Safety Victoria and is part of our Take Two trauma-recovery service.
+We are funded by Family Safety Victoria and are part of the Take Two trauma-recovery service.

 Who can access this service?